Our Philosophy and Approach

 In a nutshell - we have developed a suite of fundraising and development tools and strategies to strengthen your organisation's credibility and combine this with donor-centric fundraising and development practices to lift your organisation's ability to attract philanthropic funding.
 We use the latest evidence-based fundraising strategies to improve the performance of your fundraising programs and ensure everyone in your organisation is "singing from the same hymn sheet".

 Our approach works whether we are retained to help with a single fundraising program (e.g. major donors, capital campaigns, trusts & foundations, bequests, corporate sponsorship, commmunity fundraising, etc) or if you have brought us in to establish or strengthen your entire fundraising operation.
 One thing never changes - and that is our desire to work with you to make 'donor-centricity' part of your organisation's 'DNA'.

 Example Fundraising and Development Program

 Every organisation is of course unique and an appropriate fundraising model and development plan to leverage its strengths will vary according to circumstances.
 However, the following program steps are common to many (not strictly sequential):

 - Meetings with CEO/Head of Fundraising

 - Review fundraising programs, messaging, collateral, ROI and life-time value

 - Interview the Senior Management Team to identify issues and opportunities

 - Conduct a donor survey to collect engagement preferences and attitudinal data

-- Conduct a staff survey to gain feedback about how best to instil a philanthropic culture
+- Conduct a staff survey to gain feedback about how best to instill a philanthropic culture

 - Finalise 'case statements' and a 'case for support'